RVCC-IDMX/unit-tests-statements-template/README.md

 The above npm command is equivalent to:

-`npx jest --coverage --verbose tests/stmnts-01.test.js `
+`npx jest --coverage --verbose stmnts-01.test.js `

-Since we have a number files that need individual editing, we want to run individual testing sequentially on each one of them as well.
+Since we have a number of files that need individual editing, we want to run individual testing sequentially on each one of them as well.

 ---